BirchG/DeepLabV3-/README.md

 ```

 ## Test
 Please first download the [release](https://github.com/BirchG/DeepLabV3-/releases/download/v1.0/best.pth).
-And put the best.pth in experiment/1-2-257-200.
+And put the best.pth in ./experiment/1-2-257-200.
 Then run the following command to test DeepLab v3+:
 ```bash
 python main.py --mode test --checkpoint 1-2-257-200
 ```
+Results will be saved in ./experiment/1-2-257-200

 Here is the results of experiment: